 To derive estimates of the resident population, the ABS uses the 5-yearly Census of Population and Housing data as follows:

-Services Australia (formerly the Australian Government Department of Human Services) collects data on the activity of all persons making claims through the MBS and provides this information to the Australian Government Department of Health.
+Services Australia (formerly the Australian Government Department of Human Services) collects administrative data in processing claims for benefits under the Medicare Benefits Schedule (MBS) and provides this information to the Australian Government Department of Health and Aged Care.
 Information collected includes the type of service provided (MBS item number) and the benefit paid by Services Australia for the service.
-The item number and benefits paid by Services Australia are based on the Medicare Benefits Schedule Book (DoH 2020).
-Services that are not included in the MBS are not included in the data.
+The item number and benefits paid by Services Australia are based on the Medicare Benefits Schedule Book (DHAC 2022).

 MBS group and subgroup